drevops/vortex/README.md

 ## About DrevOps

 ### What is the problem that DrevOps is trying to solve?
-Increase the quality of the produced Drupal websites with minimum setup effort and knowledge.
+Produce high-quality Drupal websites with minimal setup time and expertise.

 ### Why is this problem important?
-High quality Drupal websites are stable, secure, faster and safer to change.
+Creating high-quality Drupal websites requires stability, security, speed, and ease of maintenance.

-But developers do not always have the time or skills to setup the tools required to produce and maintain high-quality Drupal websites.
+However, not all developers have the time or skills to set up the necessary tools.
+That's why we offer a solution that simplifies the process, making it easy to create and maintain high-quality Drupal sites.

 ### How does DrevOps solve it?
-Quick installation of best practices Drupal configuration on Docker stack using a single command lowers entry barrier, while unification of the developer's experience improves development speed across projects.
+Once installed, DrevOps simplifies maintenance of a best-practices Drupal configuration on a Docker stack across multiple projects.
+Additionally, by unifying the developer's experience, DrevOps fosters collaboration and teamwork, leading to more efficient and effective development.

 ### Who is it for?
 - Digital agencies that want to standardise their development stack (standard operating environment) across projects
 - Developers that are looking for best practices
-- Developers that do not possess required time or knowledge to setup these tools themselves
+- Developers who may not have the necessary time or expertise to set up these tools themselves

 ### How does it work?
 - You run installer script once